minoobeyzavi/Transpara/APIXU-Interface.md

 4. Test

 ## Questions
-What Data Do We Want to Return?
+What data do we want to return?

 ## API Notes
 Real-time weather</br>